centralnicgroup-opensource/rtldev-middleware-ispapicli/index.md

 This tool is avaiable for several operating systems: Windows, macOS / OS X, and Debian derivates like Ubuntu.

+## PyPi version

+* To start using this tool, you can clone it from GitHub and run it immediately, or

+* You can also install it from PyPi (Coming Soon).

+## Executable version

-* To download this tool, check out our releases at [ISPAPI-Downloads](https://github.com/hexonet/ispapicli/releases).
-The tool is available as portable executable version.
+* To download a portable and executable version of this tool, check out our releases at [ISPAPI-Downloads](https://github.com/hexonet/ispapicli/releases). **This option only available for Linux distributions**

-* Also installable from PyPi (Coming Soon).
+* To create a portable/executable file on **Windows or macOS**, do the following steps:

+1. Install "pyinstaller":

+    ```bash
+        pip install pyinstaller
+    ```

+2. Go to your cloned folder and navigate to "hexonet/ispapicli" directory, then run the following command:

+    ```bash
+        pyinstaller --onefile ispapi.py
+    ```

+3. A folder called "Dist" will be created in which the excutable file is located.

 # Contributing